aaronshaver/witness-wheel-puzzle/README.md

 ### Module

-Here's an example of how to use this module:
+Example of how to use the module:

     import graph_unique_paths as g
     g.solve('json/1_start_1_end.json')

+It accepts a path to a .json file and returns a list of all the unique paths given the requirement that one start on a start node and finish on an end node.

 ### Tests